COSIMA/regional-mom6/docs/installation.md

 The above installs the version of `regional-mom6` (plus any required dependencies) that corresponds to the latest tagged release of the package.

-`esmpy` won't be installed as a dependency and that's why need to install it separately.
+#### "*I'd like to be on the cutting edge of the development*?"

-Alternatively, we can install directly via Github, e.g.,
+Alternatively, we can install directly `regional-mom6` directly via Github using `pip`.
+First install `esmpy` as described above and then:

 ```bash
 pip install git+https://github.com/COSIMA/regional-mom6.git
 ```

 to get the version that corresponds to the latest commit in GitHub.
-We can also install `regional-mom6` from a particular git commit using, e.g.,
+Or, install the version that corresponds to a particular git commit via

 ```bash
 pip install git+https://github.com/COSIMA/regional-mom6.git@061b0ef80c7cbc04de0566df329c4ea472002f7e